Summary: in this tutorial, you will learn how to use the SQL DATEDIFF()

 Code language: SQL (Structured Query Language) (sql)

-Unlike SQL Server, MySQL has a slightly different DATEDIFF() function syntax:
+function in MySQL has a slightly different syntax:

 Code language: SQL (Structured Query Language) (sql)

-MySQL only returns the difference between two dates in days.
-It ignores all the time part of the date in the calculation.
-See the following example:
+MySQL returns the difference between two dates in days only.
+It ignores the time part of the date in the calculation.

 Code language: SQL (Structured Query Language) (sql)